glgraca/analytic-functions/README.md

 How to multiply values in an analytic function using exp() and ln()

 ## [Ratio do Report](ratio-to-report.md)
-Find how much a value represents as a percentagem of the total
+Find how much a value represents as a percentage of the total